Chipiona information

 Gastronomy

-Another of the main tourist attractions in Chipiona is its fish; The fishing activity has been important since the antiquity and the fish that we can eat today in the municipality is well-known for its quality.
+Another of the main tourist attractions in Chipiona is its fish.
+Fishing has been an important activity since antiquity, and the fish available today in the municipality is renowned for its quality.

-- Carnivals: A pagan celebration that was regulated in 1896 by the Chipiona town hall.
-It was forbidden during Franco’s dictatorship throughout the whole of Spain although shortly after the dictator’s death they were recovered.
+• Carnivals: A pagan celebration that was regulated in 1896 by the Chipiona town hall.
+It was forbidden during Franco’s dictatorship throughout the whole of Spain, although shortly after the dictator’s death, they were revived.

-- Virgin Carmen: During this celebration they carry a religious figure out to sea and then in a procession through the streets until it ends with fireworks.
+• Virgin Carmen: During this celebration, a religious figure is carried out to sea and then in a procession through the streets, ending with fireworks.

 National Park of Doñana

-This National Park is situated very near Chipiona, so if you have time or you are planning to stay in Chipiona for a few days, we recommend a visit.
+This National Park is situated very near Chipiona, so if you have time or are planning to stay in Chipiona for a few days, we highly recommend a visit.

 back to: car hire malaga